 The New York metropolitan area, with an average of 316 pedestrian deaths a year in 2007 and 2008, has the highest absolute number of pedestrian deaths of any metropolitan area in the U.S. The percentage of pedestrians killed by cars in New York City is nearly three times the national average.

-Nationally, more than 76,000 people have been killed in the past 15 years while crossing or walking on a city street.
-In this decade alone, more than 43,000, including 3,906 children under 16, have been killed, roughly the equivalent of a jumbo jet going down every month.
+Nationally, more than 76,000 people have been killed while walking on or crossing a city street in the past 15 years.
+In this decade alone, more than 43,000 pedestrians, including 3,906 children under the age of 16, have been killed, roughly equivalent to a jumbo jet crashing every month.
 Although children, the elderly and ethnic minorities are disproportionately represented in these figures, pedestrians of all ages and walks of life have been mowed down.

-When a driver kills a pedestrian, it is typically labeled an “accident” and the driver -- if sober -- is rarely prosecuted.
-But, the report finds, an overwhelming proportion of pedestrian deaths happen on roads designed to be dangerous to pedestrians: roads that have been engineered solely for speeding cars, not people walking or riding bicycles.
+When a driver kills a pedestrian, law enforcement typically labels it an “accident” and the driver -- if sober -- rarely faces criminal prosecution.
+But, the report finds, an overwhelming proportion of pedestrian deaths happen on roads that are designed to be dangerous to pedestrians: roads engineered solely for speeding cars, not people walking or riding bicycles.

-As dangerous as it is to walk, it is just as deadly not to walk: walking and bicycling – called “active transportation” – are critical to reducing morbidity due to obesity and heart disease.
-And walking and biking, because they are clean transportation, are essential to reducing the negative impacts of traffic congestion, oil dependency and climate change.
+But as dangerous as it is to walk, it is just as deadly not to walk.
+Walking and bicycling – called “active transportation” – are critical to reducing morbidity due to the epidemic of obesity and heart disease.
+And walking and biking, because they are clean transportation, are also essential to reducing the negative impacts of traffic congestion, oil dependency and climate change.